TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 - **Optimized Multiscale Permutation Entropy (MPE):** Extends classic permutation entropy by computing the Shannon entropy of ordinal-pattern distributions over multiple coarse-grained versions of the signal—thereby capturing scale-dependent structural complexity without any amplitude binning (Want et al.; 2019).
 - **Differential Entropy (DE):** Extension of Shannon entropy to continuous-valued data.

-In summary, this paper drafts a systematic study of how learning objective (reconstruction vs. prediction), sequence modeling capability (recurrent vs. not), and computational paradigm (quantum vs. classical) affect performance when trained on complex, highly nonstationary time-series data.
+In summary, this paper drafts a systematic study of how learning objective (reconstruction vs. prediction), sequence modeling capability (recurrent vs. not), and computational paradigm (quantum vs. classical) affect performance, loss landscape and complexity matching when trained on complex, highly nonstationary time-series data.

-The experimental setup and initial expectations are outlined below, and provide a structured framework for results and analysis.
+### Related Work
+Early theoretical work characterized the critical points and minima of linear autoencoders as well as examining how regularization alters the loss landscape geometry of these models (Kunin, Goeva, Zare; 2019).
+It showed that linear autoencoders with L₂ normalization remain symmetric at every stationary point and recover the principal axes of the data, which correspond to the decoder’s left singular vectors.
+However, this focused on classical model architectures and does not attempt to understand how loss landscape structure varies across different learning tasks (reconstructive vs predictive objectives).
+While complexity matching effects have been observed in physiological and neural systems (Almurad et al.; 2018), their implications for autoencoders under nonstationarity remain largely unexplored.
+In 2023, Hu et al. looked into enforcing complexity matching between the latent and data distributions, showing that the addition of a complexity matching term to the loss function improves loss and generalization for _stationary_ data but this also uses a two-stage training method that trains encoder and decoder separately, imposing abnormal training dynamics on the model.

 ### Hypotheses
 The key hypotheses examined include: